Does Dehydration Make You Fat? Find Out about Weight Gain and Dehydration

 How Do You Prevent Dehydration?

-The most basic prevention of dehydration is drinking plenty of fluids and eating high-water foods, such as fruits and vegetables.
+The most basic way to prevent dehydration is to drink plenty of fluids and eat high-water foods, such as fruits and vegetables.
 Letting thirst be your guide is a good daily practice for most healthy people.

-However, there are cases that people are more likely to become dehydrated.
+However, there are cases in which people are more likely to become dehydrated.
 People may need to take in more fluids if they are experiencing conditions such as:

 Generally, it's best to start hydrating the day before strenuous exercise.
 Producing lots of clear, dilute urine is a good indication that you're well-hydrated.
 During the activity, replenish fluids regularly and continue drinking water or other fluids after you're finished.